 Maddie received her B.A. in environmental studies from Denison University in 2014 and her J.D. from St. Louis University School of Law in May of 2017.
 While at SLU law, Maddie served as president of the Environmental Law Society, lead editor of the Journal of Health Law & Policy, and writer for the ABA’s Section of Environment, Energy, and Resources.
 She has previously worked and researched for the Sanibel-Captiva Conservation Foundation in Florida, the Department of Natural Resources and MPF in Missouri, People Endorsing Agricultural Sustainability in Ohio, and the School for Field Studies in Turks & Caicos.
-She is currently an attorney at Fox Smith, LLC.
+She is currently an attorney.

 Committees: Governance, Development

 Vice President of Science And Management

-Bruce Schuette is recently retired from working 36 years as a park naturalist at Cuivre River State Park, where he was involved in natural resource management (prescribed burns, exotic species control, ecosystem management), natural resource inventory, collections, monitoring, working with researchers, and nature education.
+Bruce Schuette retired from working 36 years as a park naturalist at Cuivre River State Park, where he was involved in natural resource management (prescribed burns, exotic species control, ecosystem management), natural resource inventory, collections, monitoring, working with researchers, and nature education.
 He has served on the MPF board since January 2000, served as secretary 2005-2012, and is vice president of Science & Management and chairman of the Science & Management Committee.
 He has a Bachelor’s degree in wildlife management from the University of Missouri-Columbia.

 Committees: Executive, Science & Management (Chair), Land Acquisition Subcommittee, Outreach & Education